 When it comes to mushrooms, we specialize in the medicinal (or, functional) species.
 In the West, mushrooms have recently taken over the health and wellness scene.
 However, to better understand the therapeutic relationship with friendly fungi, it’s far more advantageous to look to Eastern countries for guidance.

 Traditional Chinese medicine has long incorporated mushrooms into holistic and functional regimens, which is why Cured Nutrition has taken a similar approach with our in-house herbal formulations.
 You can find medicinal mushrooms in our signature Rise, Aura and Zen products, as well as our recently launched energy drink, Euphoria.
-These mushrooms have countless physiological benefits and pharmacological actions, including “antimicrobial, anti-inflammatory, immunomodulatory, antidiabetic, cytotoxic, antioxidant, hepatoprotective, anticancer, antioxidant, antiallergic, antihyperlipidemic, and prebiotic properties.”
+These mushrooms have countless physiological benefits and pharmacological actions, including “antimicrobial, immunomodulatory, antidiabetic, cytotoxic, antioxidant, hepatoprotective, antioxidant, antiallergic, antihyperlipidemic, and prebiotic properties.”

 There are specific compounds in mushrooms that have been shown to contain the most useful bioactive potential, such as polysaccharides, proteins, terpenes, and antioxidants.
 Although the most apparent health benefits vary from mushroom to mushroom, these compounds are responsible for many of the functional properties.

 For example, Reishi has been used to promote overall well-being and longevity for thousands of years.
 Its healing properties are due to two of the aforementioned metabolites: triterpenes/triterpenoids and polysaccharides.
 The triterpenes possess remarkable “antitumor, antimetastatic, cytotoxic, and enzyme inhibitory properties;” while the polysaccharides demonstrate “strong antiangiogenic and immune system-strengthening properties.”
-Together, these two types of compounds create the anti-cancer effects for which Reishi is so well known.
+Together, these two types of compounds create the antineoplastic effects for which Reishi is so well known.

-In addition to the anticancer activity, such as inhibiting cell proliferation and promoting apoptosis, research has also revealed the cardioprotective and antiviral properties of Reishi mushroom.
+In addition to the antineoplastic activity, such as inhibiting cell proliferation and promoting apoptosis, research has also revealed the cardioprotective and antiviral properties of Reishi mushroom.
 Are you ready to try Reishi for yourself?
 You can find it in our Zen sleep and relaxation supplements!

 While Reishi is undoubtedly a mighty mushroom, it isn’t alone.
 In fact, all medicinal mushrooms contain an array of characteristics that support wholistic well-being (in stark contrast to many pharmacological substances that often treat singular issues).